thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-order-details.md

 object.
 Using the **validationTemplate** function, we construct a new object which has the properties that the template uses.

-Using the rendered result of the template we find the &lt;ul class="errors"&gt; which is in the editor dialog and append the result to it using jQuery.
+Using the rendered result of the template we find the `<ul class="errors">` which is in the editor dialog and append the result to it using jQuery.
 An easy way of finding the editor dialog in the DOM is use the **editable** property on the grid.
 The **editable** object has a property called **element** which is a jQuery object that points the dialog in the DOM.